How can we address homophobic bullying in schools

 What can I do as a parent?

-Stonewall research shows 81% of people in Britain would now be comfortable if their child grew up to be lesbian, gay or bisexual.
-However, coming out remains a stressful experience for many gay young people and their parents.
-Although gay people today have plenty of sources of support when they choose to come out, few resources exist for parents of gay young people.
-Stonewall's guide will help parents support their children without worrying needlessly about the 'impact' of their sexual orientation.
+Stonewall research shows 81% of people in Britain would now be comfortable if their child grew up to be LGBT.
+However, coming out remains a stressful experience for many LGBT young people and their parents.
+Although LGBT people today have plenty of sources of support when they choose to come out, few resources exist for parents of LGBT young people.
+Stonewall's guide will help parents support their children without worrying needlessly about the 'impact' of their sexual orientation or identity.

 A hate incident is any incident where you or someone else has been targeted because they or you are seen as being different.
 Anyone can be a victim of hate because of prejudice against their age, disability, gender identity, race, religion/belief or sexual orientation.